lihop/godot-setup/README.md

-# run-godot
+# setup-godot

-Action to run Godot on Linux, Windows, and macOS.
+GitHub action to run Godot on Linux, Windows, and macOS.